HolgerJanz/FastAssembler/README.md

 - fixed multiplication and division issue, because of wrong overflow handling these operations always throw error "Too big number”

 - new pseudo command INS to insert binary data

+- new block kind „padding“ for better support of compiling ROM files (see BLK PADDING)

 - fix END issue, processing of source was not aborted but the source in buffer was further processed